malomohq/shopify-graphql-elixir/README.md

                    in order to keep limiter process size to a minimum.
 When set to `false` the limiter process will not stop and will stay alive indefinitely.
 Default `true`.
+    * `:monitor_timeout` - number of miliseconds to check for inactivity before stopping a partition
     * `:restore_to` - the minimum cost to begin making requests again after being throttled.
 Possible values are `:half`, `:max` or an integer.
 Defaults to `:half`.